gayverjr/pyemap/docs/graph_mining/algorithms/mining.rst

 .. _documentation: https://networkx.org/documentation/stable/reference/algorithms/isomorphism.vf2.html#subgraph-isomorphism

-In PyeMap, this is done for protein graphs using the :py:func:`pyemap.graph_mining.PDBGroup.find_subgraph` function.
+In PyeMap, this is done for protein graphs using the :py:func:`~pyemap.graph_mining.PDBGroup.find_subgraph` function.
-:py:func:`pyemap.graph_mining.PDBGroup.find_subgraph` accepts a string representation of a linear chain, where each character is one of the following:
+:py:func:`~pyemap.graph_mining.PDBGroup.find_subgraph` accepts a string representation of a subgraph, where each character is one of the following:

 * 1-character amino acid code for a standard residue